 For this reason, Nip in the Bud offers universities and primary schools information to help them identify and understand common mental health conditions in children.
-We provide , films and downloadable fact sheets to teachers, free of charge, as well as a free presentation for INSET or for universities to use with their trainees.
+We provide films and downloadable fact sheets to teachers free of charge, or you can purchase a Training Resource for teaching staff through our website.
 Our aim is to empower all teachers with the skills to provide support to children who need it.

 Support for teachers

 Teachers have a lot on their plate already.
 So why should they add mental health support to their lengthy to-do list?

 - Some children exhibit different behaviours at school and at home, so parents might not be aware of any issues that teachers may be experiencing with their children.